hlbao/personal_site/content/project/collective-emotion/index.md

 ---
 title: Collective Emotion
 date: 2022-07-05T19:42:45.746Z
-summary: "One of my projects at HBS: How is the crowd's emotion turned on?"
+summary: "One of my projects at HBS Amit's group: How is the crowd's emotion turned on?
+More TBA."
 draft: false
 featured: false
 external_link: " "